 The seat is equipped with advanced side-impact collision in the form of the adjustable headrest.
 Our Geeks loved the headrest’s deep side wings and series of crash force-absorbing foam layers.
 As mentioned earlier, this is a heavy seat – it weighs 33 pounds – but that extra mass translates into extra safety for your child in the form of a solid metal substructure and endless inner and outer energy-absorbing foam-layers.

-In rear-facing mode, the seat’s anti-rebound bar (you won’t find this on many other seats at this price point) prevents the seat from rotating and exposing your child’s head and neck to crash forces.
+In rear-facing mode, the seat’s anti-rebound bar (you won’t find this on many other seats at this price point) prevents it from rotating and exposing your child’s head and neck to crash forces.
 The anti-rebound bar rests against your vehicle’s seat back, creating more precious legroom for your little one.
 Clek wasn’t lying when they said this seat is built like a tank.

 Bottom line: it may be heavier than most, but innovative features and high-quality materials make this the safest convertible car seat under $500.